jolocom/jolocom-cli/README.md

 ## Intro:

 Jolocom-cli is a simple tool for interacting with the Jolocom identity infrastructure from the command line.
-Please note that currently only a subset of the APIs exposed by the Jolocom Library are supporter.
+Please note that currently only a subset of the APIs exposed by the Jolocom Library are supported.

 The following sections will show how to use the provided tool to anchor a new identity and issue authentication / payment requests.
 We will also look at a quick example of broadcasting the generated requests to the SmartWallet using deep linking.